Building Performance Consultant | Building Evolution

 Boston-based | Salary will be commensurate with experience

-About Us.
-A collaborative and expanding architecture studio, Boston-based Studio G seeks enthusiastic individuals for socially and environmentally innovative design projects.
+About Us: A collaborative and expanding architecture studio, Boston-based Studio G seeks enthusiastic individuals for socially and environmentally innovative design projects.
 Committed to social equity and inclusiveness, we design people-centered, place-specific, environmentally sensitive schools, civic projects and housing.
 Ours is a diverse, multi-cultural, and LGBTQ-friendly workplace.
-We value individuals who offer design creativity, problem-solving, and analytical thinking.
-We welcome people who enjoy mentoring junior staff and seek opportunities for professional growth and advancement within the firm.
+We value individuals who offer design creativity, problemsolving, and analytical thinking.
+We welcome enterprising staff, providing mentoring and opportunities for professional growth and advancement.

 Benefits: Competitive salary commensurate with experience.
-Health Insurance (HMO & PPO), Dental Insurance, and FSA requires no waiting period.
-Studio G offers 401K with company contribution upon eligibility, professional development and mentoring programs, generous paid time off, support for emerging professionals, and a fun, engaging workplace that encourages a flexible, balanced work-life culture.
+Health Insurance (HMO & PPO), Dental Insurance, and FSA require no waiting period.
+Studio G offers 401K with company contribution upon eligibility, professional development and mentoring programs, generous paid time off, an easy commute with free parking or a quick walk from the T, and a fun and engaging workplace that encourages a flexible, balanced work-life culture.

-resumes@studiogarchitects.com.
-Please do not send links to third party websites, which may
+Please send resumes by email to resumes@studiogarchitects.com.
+Please do not send links to third party websites, which may not be reviewed.

 Equal opportunity employer.